jozefvaclavik/docker_workshop/day_1/part_6/README.md

 canceled
 ```

-Now go ahead and inspect containers with `docker ps -a`.
+Now go ahead and inspect containers with `docker container ls -a`.
 You're gonna see two new containers.
 One for each service.

 ```sh
 CONTAINER ID   IMAGE             COMMAND                  CREATED              STATUS                      PORTS        NAMES